monsoonmaelstrom/book2/book2.md

 “The stuff about the treaties and how the Army of the Allied Polities may be officially allocated and dispersed, or whatever…”

 Liam looks confused.
 Henry and Gavin look confused.
-But I can tell Alex just worked it out, and it looks like Peter and Giorgi are just about there too.
+But I can tell Alex just worked it out, and it looks like Peter and Giorgi are nearly there too.

 Alex bursts out laughing.
 “You didn’t, except you’re you, so of course you did!
 Nice, sis.”

 I shrug.

 “How could you not know that?”
-Henry asks.
-“Everyone knows that.”
+Henry asks. “*Everyone* knows that.”

-“Everyone who ends up at the war college would know that,” Peter says.
+“Everyone who ends up at the war college would know that,” Peter says, starting to follow the statement to its logical conclusion.
 “Because to end up there you have to have already been in one of the polities’ armies and transferred to Army of the Allied Polities—officially—prior to attending the war college.
 At which point they would have made it abundantly clear.
 You probably have to sign something in triplicate asserting that you understand.”

 “Yeah.
 That,” I say draining my glass.
 “Or not that, depending on your perspective.”